Lombiq/Orchard-Dojo-Library/Library/DevelopmentGuidelines/CodeStyling.md

 - static methods
 - inner classes

-Within this order fields and properties are sorted private, protected, public.
+Within this order, fields and properties are sorted private, protected, public.
 Methods and inner classes are sorted public, protected, private.

 ```